Is The Venture X Business® Card Right For You?

 Airplane icon

 You’re a business owner.
 You’ve got expenses.
 You’ve got travel plans.
-You’ve got dreams of sipping champagne in a lounge while your inbox politely ignores you.
+You’ve got dreams of sipping champagne in a lounge while you politely ignore your inbox.

 And you’ve probably heard a LOT about the Capital One Venture X Business.

 Maybe from a smart business traveler.
-Maybe from that one friend who won’t stop talking about points (but not us, though…never us).
+Maybe from that one friend who won’t stop talking about miles and points (but not us, though… never us).

 Well, it’s time to settle this once and for all: Is the Venture X Business the move for your business?

-With Capital One Business Rewards, you can book travel or wipe past travel purchases from your statement at a rate of 1 cent per mile—meaning the welcome offer alone can offset $1,500 in travel (yes, even after the fact).
+With Capital One miles, you can book travel or offset past travel purchases from your statement at a rate of 1 cent per mile — meaning the welcome offer alone can offset thousands of dollars in travel (yes, even after the fact).

 That’s an easy yes for any business owner who has to (or gets to) travel.

-And if you know how to transfer Capital One Miles to airline and hotel partners (at a 1:1 ratio), that $1,500 could easily turn into a business-class flight worth $5,000 or more.
+And if you know how to transfer Capital One miles to airline and hotel partners (at a 1:1 ratio), those miles could easily turn into a business-class flight worth $5,000 or more.

 Needless to say, the $395 should not be your biggest concern.